-(iii) By using aluminium, calcium, sodium etc. as reducing agents.
+(iii) By using aluminium, calcium, sodium, etc., as reducing agents.

 In which cases will you find displacement reactions taking place?

-Ques 2.
+Q.2.
 Which metals do not corrode easily?

-Ques 3.
+Q.3.
 What are alloys?

-Ans: Alloys are homogeneous mixtures of two or more elements.
-The elements could be two metals, or a metal and a non-metal.
+Ans.
+Alloys are homogeneous mixtures of two or more elements.
+The elements could be two metals or a metal and a non-metal.
 An alloy is formed by first melting the metal and then dissolving the other elements in it.

-Ques 1.
+Q.1.
 Which of the following pairs will give displacement reactions?

-(a) NaCl solution and copper metal
+(a) NaCl solution and copper metal.

-(b) MgCl2 solution and aluminium metal
+(b) MgCl2 solution and aluminium metal.

-(c) FeSO4 solution and silver metal
+(c) FeSO4 solution and silver metal.

 (d) AgNO3 solution and copper metal.

-Ans: This is decided on the basis of the activity series of metal.
+Ans.
+This is decided on the basis of the activity series of metal.
 A metal higher on the activity series can displace a metal lower on the activity series from its salt solution.
 Thus